Stellify-Software-Ltd/stellify/README.md

 - A Configuration Editor
 - A Bulk Application Editor

-Using the Config Editor, you can connect to your own database to store your application data (code) giving you complete autonomy.
+By default the editor will store your code on Stellisoft's database server, however, using the Config Editor, you can connect to your own database to store your application's configuration and code giving you complete autonomy over your data (read on for instructions on how to migrate the required table structures and data).

 ## About this Repository

 This repo containes the a fully usable, stable version of the Laravel web application we're using to serve stellisoft.com.
 More specifically, it contains the methods that:

-- Handle routing, accepting requests.
+- Handle routing and accept requests.
-- Fetch data from a database containing Stellify data objects.
+- Fetch data from a database containing Stellify data objects (JSON).
-- Parse the data objects.
+- Transform data objects (JSON) into code that can be understood and executed.
-- Construct a response to return to the server.
+- Construct responses that are returned to the client making the initial request.

 It also includes convenience methods that allow you to convert your application's data back into raw code meaning, should you wish to stop using Stellify or simply want backups stored as files, you can do so.

-NOTE: This repository doesn't include code for generating data.
-To achieve this, you can use our editor found at [stellisoft.com](https://stellisoft.com/).

 ## Documentation